Catching Valerie Graves’ killer still a priority, police insist

 POLICE insist catching Valerie Graves’ killer remains a priority as the third anniversary of her shocking death approaches.

-The 55-year-old grandmother was found brutally murdered in her bedroom of a property she was house-sitting in Smugglers Lane, Bosham on December 30, 2013.
+The 55-year-old grandmother was found brutally murdered in the bedroom of a property she was house-sitting in Smugglers Lane, Bosham on December 30, 2013.

 An exhaustive forensic search of the crime scene allowed experts to obtain a limited DNA profile.
 Though it was not enough to search the National DNA Database it indicated the suspect is male.